MYOCARDIUM AND CONDUCTING SYSTEM

 Conducting System Overview, Preview from the app.

-• Specialised network embedded within myocardium
+• Specialised network embedded within your myocardium

 • Generates and transmits electrical impulses